 Management reviews the carrying value of capitalized exploration and evaluation costs for indicators of impairment at each reporting date.
 In the case of undeveloped projects, there may be only inferred resources to form a basis for the impairment review.
 The review is based on a status report regarding the Company's intentions for development of the undeveloped property.
-In some cases, the undeveloped properties are regarded as successors to ore bodies currently in production.
-Where this is the case, it is intended that these will be developed and go into production when the current source of ore is exhausted or to replace the reduced output.

-f) Property, plant and equipment (continued)
+Notes to the consolidated financial statements December 31, 2023 and 2022 e) Property, plant and equipment (continued)